 Carpenter ants tend to nest in structures, houses and wooden buildings, so as to nest inside wooden structures.
+This can also expand to mulch outside where it might be a gateway to the interior.
+Knowing how to get rid of them before it’s too late is essential.
 The problem with carpenter ants, unlike other parasites, is that they not only make the environment unpleasant for those who live there, but can cause serious damage to homes.
-A nesting job that heavily damages all the wooden structures infested by these insects.
+A nesting job that heavily damages all the wooden structures infested by these insects with formation of ant frass.
 If you have any doubt that you have an carpenter ant infestation, the best thing you can do is call a professional ant extermination service.
 Before ants do even more damage to your home.

 What is the difference between treated wood and pressure treated wood?
 A greater presence of chemical agents in wood and, usually, more aggressive chemical agents for parasites.
 But not for all parasites.